simonambridge/RTFAP2/TransactionHandlers/DemoHowTo.md

 ###To build the demo

   * Create the Cassandra Keyspaces and Tables using the [CreateTables.cql](CreateTables.cql) script
-  * Navigate to the root directory of the project where you downloaded
   * Build the Producer with this command:

     `sbt producer/package`